Query Code Extension Logs by Using the Query API

 Understand the relevant fields of the

-DataCustomCodeLogs__dllDLO.EventId__c— DLO primary key for each log recordTimestamp__c— Log record timestampMessage__c— Your log messageCorrelationId__c— Correlates your custom code logs to Data 360 internal logsDataCustomCodeName__c— Name of the code extension packageProcessDefinitionName__c— Name of the batch data transform that uses the code packageExecutionId__c— Unique identifier for the code execution.
+DataCustomCodeLogs__dllDLO.EventId__c— DLO primary key for each log recordTimestamp__c— Log record timestampMessage__c— Your log messageCorrelationId__c— Correlates your code extension logs to Data 360 internal logsDataCustomCodeName__c— Name of the code extension packageProcessDefinitionName__c— Name of the batch data transform that uses the code packageExecutionId__c— Unique identifier for the code execution.
 More than oneCorrelationId__ccan share one executionUsedInFeature__c— Feature where the code is used, for example, batch data transformOrgId__c— Org identifier

 -